RuleML/Test-Rebase/README.md

 Branching to Resolve Issues
 ---------------------------
-1. Switch the your master branch, if necessary.
+1. Switch to your master branch, if necessary.

     $ git checkout master